 Staeck Endler (Poecilia wingei)

-This particular strain of Endler was found and brought to a German doctor called Dr Wolfgang Staeck, a resident in Berlin back in 2004 and subsequently who the strain was named after.
+This particular strain of Endler was found by a German doctor called Dr Wolfgang Staeck, a resident in Berlin back in 2004 and subsequently who the strain was named after.
 Karen Koomans then got a hold of this fish, crossed a Staeck Guppy male with a Yellow Top Sword Endler female, and introduced the new line to the hobby as the 'Hamburg hybrid Endler strain'.

 The Staeck Endler displays between one and three large black splotches that look like a mechanical pattern horizontally distributed on their body.
-They have an intense chromatic iridescent body ranging in a variety of colours and patterns.
-Occasionally, you may find them with a very incredible top swordtail, a bottom swordtail, or a double swordtail.
+They have an intense chromatic iridescent body ranging in various colours and patterns.
+Occasionally, you may find them with an incredible top swordtail, a bottom swordtail, or a double swordtail.

 |Scientific Name||Poecilia wingei|